RiddleAndCode/rtd-docs/KeyCeremony.md

 Each one of the 4 persons will take turns in writing 6 consecutive words on steel plates, as explained above.\
 Since the last word will be visible in-between the person swap, the device will have to be covered and the press of the button to the next word will have to be performed by the master of ceremony, with the display covered.\
 The following person will then remove the cover and find the first word to transcribe.\
-If the final batch of words will be les than 6, the whole ceremony will have to be performed again.\
+If the final batch of words will be less than 6, the whole ceremony will have to be performed again.

 Redirect your attention to the slave devices.\